geckoboard/zendesk_dataset/doc/modifying_report.md

 #### Name

 The `name` is the name of the report template to be used.
-At the moment we only support one report template, called `ticket_counts`.
+Checkout what reports are supported and some examples [here](supported_reports.md).
 As we expand the application, more templates will become available.

 ```yaml
 name: ticket_counts,